Comcast buy of 'Kung Fu Panda' producer aids Asia strategy

-Comcast Corp's (CMCSA.O) planned purchase of DreamWorks Animation DWA.O would increase the media giant's foothold in Asia, particularly China, as it competes in an increasingly global battle for entertainment dollars.
+Comcast Corp's planned purchase of DreamWorks Animation would increase the media giant's foothold in Asia, particularly China, as it competes in an increasingly global battle for entertainment dollars.

 DreamWorks, producer of the "Kung Fu Panda" and "Shrek" franchises, was one of the first Hollywood studios to open a production studio in China.
 It formed a joint venture with local companies in 2012 called Oriental DreamWorks.

-The $3.8 billion (2.6 billion pounds) purchase of the company founded by movie mogul Jeffrey Katzenberg is expected to help drive traffic to Comcast theme parks in the region, Wall Street analysts said.
+The $3.8 billion purchase of the company founded by movie mogul Jeffrey Katzenberg is expected to help drive traffic to Comcast theme parks in the region, Wall Street analysts said.
 The animation studio's relationships also could make it easier for Comcast to distribute content in China.

 DreamWorks has aggressively courted audiences in that country, which is the world's second-largest film market and home to a growing population of city dwellers ready to spend on entertainment.